SPECCHIODB/Higher_Level_Processing/Spectral_Calibration/README.md

 ## References

-Background, methods and results from this code are explained in more detail here: *paper link*
+Background, methods and results from this code are explained in more detail here: [URL TBC]